You are here

 What is it?

-However, there’s now a seven speed dual-clutch gearbox and an all new chassis, partially constructed of carbon, that’s 50 per cent stiffer than the Gallardo’s.
-Is that enough to return Lambo’s ‘entry-level’ supercar to the top of the class above the Ferrari 458 and McLaren 650S?
+There’s a new seven speed dual-clutch gearbox and an all new chassis, partially constructed of carbon, that’s 50 per cent stiffer than the Gallardo’s.
+Is that enough to return Lambo’s ‘entry-level’ supercar to the top of the class above the brilliant Ferrari 488 and McLaren 650S?

-It doesn’t take long on the move to confirm that the Huracan has reined in Lambo’s bad-boy schtick.
-The first thing you notice is how well it rides, how well mannered it is.
+In a very un-Lambo manner, the first thing you notice is how well the Huracan rides, how well mannered it is.
 At a motorway lick the soundtrack is oddly anodyne, sounding busy not ballsy, while the suspension isolates bumps, thumps and staves off surface irregularities ably.
+Yes, a plush Lambo.
+All very comfortable and pleasant.
+All very unexpected.

 On the inside